JTruehitt/SVG_Logo_Maker/README.md

   npm i

   ## Usage
   Initialize the inquirer with node index.js.
-Complete all of the prompts to have your svg generated to your   specifications.
+Complete all of the prompts to have an svg generated to your   specifications.

   ## Questions?
   If you have any questions, please reach out!